akashchekka/hlfgql/README.md

 ![make-model-colour](query.png)

 Here we can see that only make, model and colour details are returned to UI.
-Lets make another query to fetch only model and colour.
+Let's make another query to fetch only model and colour.

 ![model-colour](query2.png)